Cost:

 In the ballpark of ~20 students.
 We want a size that's big enough to feel lively, but small enough to feel intimate. - I can't make it this cohort due to a scheduling conflict.
 When is the next one?

-Tentatively, we're planning to start another cohort 1-2 months after this one ends (likely in April 2025). - How are you able to offer this for free?
+Tentatively, we're planning to start another cohort sometime in fall 2025. - How are you able to offer this for free?

 If a sufficient number of free participants join our Premium Membership Program, then we can sustainably offer this course for free (this is our hope).
 If our business cannot fully subsidize the cost, we'll have to charge something, likely in the ballpark of a few hundred dollars, which is on the low end for live classes like this.
 Either way, from the student side, this is an advantage because there's a large subsidy in either case. - Still have a question?